- School break activities are vital for stimulating and entertaining your child.

 9. Pop art masterpiece

 Take out some washable paint and show your little one how to dip the bottom of the cup and stamp it on the paper.
-You can make it more challenging by tracing circles beforehand and invite him to stamp the paint exactly on traced a circle.
+You can make it more challenging by tracing circles beforehand and inviting them to stamp the paint exactly over the traced circle.

 10. Word search

 Is your little one learning new words?
 Are you working on a specific phoneme?
 Grab as many cups as you want and write down words you would like to work on with a marker.
 Place the cups around the room.
-If you want your little one to also practice his motor skills, you can place them in places where he has to stand on his tip toes to get them, run around, or even bend over and work on his balance.
+If you want your little one to also practice their motor skills, you can place them in places where they have to stand on their tip toes to get them, run around, or even bend over and work on their balance.
 After you collect all of the cups, have fun pronouncing every word!